Last Updated on April 16, 2023 by Andrew Pirie

 Rosales and Tabangay joined forces with Neslee Angco and Bernadeth Tilus to defend the title they won last year.
 The time of 3:52.40 was two seconds slower.
 The top two in the 400m Dash Rosales built a very solid 30m lead for Angco who then extended the lead to almost 50m by the time of the third change from there Tabangay and Tilus who run around 1 minute flat each had to just hold on and make sure they maintained the distance.

-The pursuers were the growling tigers 400 finalists Louielyn Pamatian #3, Michelle Loterte #5, and Happy Denuyo #7 teaming up with 100m champion Eloiza Luzon who hadn’t run a 400 for well over a year landed silver in 3.55.56.
+The pursuers were the growling Tigers 400 finalists Louielyn Pamatian #3, Michelle Loterte #5, and Happy Denuyo #7 teaming up with 100m champion Eloiza Luzon who hadn’t run a 400 for well over a year and landed silver in 3.55.56.

-There was some distance for FEU who also had 3 400m finalists Avila #4, Penarubia #6 and Aguinaldo #8, with Hurdler Jee-Ann Racoma helping the team to a 4.02.05 time.DLSU ran a personal best in 4.04.14 for fourth somewhat faster than there weekly relay performances with former palaro champions Maureen Schrijvers, Leah Creer and Angel Carino joined by Heptathlete Shaira Hernandez.
+There was some distance for FEU who also had 3 400m finalists Avila #4, Penarubia #6, and Aguinaldo #8, with Hurdler Jee-Ann Racoma helping the team to a 4.02.05 time.DLSU ran a personal best in 4.04.14 for fourth somewhat faster than their weekly relay performances with former palaro champions Maureen Schrijvers, Leah Creer and Angel Carino joined by Heptathlete Shaira Hernandez.